tocalabs/toca-docs/src/projects/automation/workflows/workflow.md

 **Exclusives / Making a decision point** -

-Decision-making in a workflow involves using the Exclusive node.
+Decision-making in a workflow involves using the :docs-link[Exclusive]{id="projects/automation/workflows/exclusive"} node.
 This node allows connections to multiple activities or nodes, each with its own condition.
 If a condition is met, the workflow follows that specific path.

 The data which forms part of the exclusive expression will frequently be an output from an activity somewhere earlier in the workflow.
 Clicking the variable button and clicking on an activity will show all available outputs.
 This will include the 'activityFailed' output which has the type: boolean.
 An example of this being used in an exclusive may look like:

 If
-'activityfailed' == true - then follow the path to the stop node
+:datachip-action[activityfailed]{type="Boolean"} == `true` - then follow the path to the stop node

 Or
-'activityfailed' == false - then continue to the next activity node.
+:datachip-action[activityfailed]{type="Boolean"} == `false` - then continue to the next activity node.

 When you have an exclusive node highlighted and have pressed the variable button, you can also click the tab on the left hand side labelled 'datastores' which will show you all datastores and their variables.
 You can use these datachips as part of expressions in the exact same way that you would an output from an activity.